Jordenjj/Tailcraft/README.md

 - Configure Craft by going to <domain.com>/admin

 ## Use
-Wheb building, use TailwindCSS styles in the templates, and make sure the build server is running.
+When building, use TailwindCSS styles in the templates, and make sure the build server is running.